OscarLewis/oldvashon/qgis/README.md

 Columns in `images`:

-- imageid: primary key
+- image_id: Primary key.
+- feature_id: Foreign key to link to what feature in `vashon_points` the image is related to.
-- image_url: URL to image location either local (served from website root) or external
+- image_url: URL to image location either local (served from website root) or external.
-- image_descrip: brief description of the image
+- image_descrip: A brief description of the image.
-- feature_id: Foreign key to link to what feature in `vashon_points` the image is related to
-- image_attribution: Attribution for the image (in Markdown)
+- image_attribution: Attribution for the image (in Markdown).
+- image_date: A date for the image.

 If you need to add the basemap to your QGIS install, add a new XYZ connection with the standard tile resolution (256x256) using the following URL: https://gis.apfo.usda.gov/arcgis/rest/services/NAIP/USDA_CONUS_PRIME/ImageServer/tile/{z}/{y}/{x}